geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^12]: The golden gate of Jerusalem opened into the valley of Kedron, not far from Silöc.

 [^13]: Seven thousand camels with all their merchandize were the spoil of this adventure.
 I do not know the precise number of <span class="smallcaps">Richard’s</span> troop, but it was inconsiderable.

+[^14]: Alluding to the Crusade of Louis VII.

+[^15]: The pilgrims to the Holy Land were furnished with staff and scrip.
+On their return they usually carried, in addition, a branch of palm.
+Philip Augustus, at his arrival in France, replaced the Oriflamme with solemn pomp in the church of St. Denis, and hung the palm branch over the altar.

+[^16]: Alluding to the schism in the church which has been already mentioned.
+Conrad was the nephew of Barbarossa.

+[^17]: Rinaldo, Prince of Sidon.

+[^18]: The captivity of the Marquis of Montferrat, father to Conrad, has been named in a former note.
+He continued for some years in the hands of Saladine.